-Therefore, you must consider these factors when presenting your private label products.
-How good the product is won’t matter if the packaging does not compel people to buy.
+Therefore, you must consider these factors when presenting your private-label products.
+How good the product it won’t matter if the packaging does not compel people to buy.

-As discussed above, there is value in implementing private label branding into your business.
-Not only will you bring in greater revenue, but you also provide consumers with a more affordable alternative to an established brand.
+As discussed above, there is value in implementing private-label branding into your business.
+Not only will you bring in greater revenue, but you will also provide consumers with a more affordable alternative to an established brand.
 It’s a win-win on both sides.

-The tips above are an overview of how to get your private label goods off the ground.
-It would be best if you did things regarding private labeling, which is dependent on your industry, which is a case-to-case basis.
+The tips above are an overview of how to get your private-label goods off the ground.
+It would be best if you did things regarding private labeling, which is dependent on your industry and is a case-to-case basis.